 Acclimatization is the most commonly adopted method for athletes from the lowlands.
 Spending a few days at moderate altitudes, and then ascending gradually to a higher locale (and then resting once more, and after that, repeat the process).
 Adaptation can occur in as little as five days in Nepal or a similar high-altitude location for a healthy individual.
-This follows the ‘sleep high, train high’ school of thought and is believed to be logistically the most effective way of conditioning – you are necessarily leading the lifestyle of the local Nepalis for a few days or weeks.
+This follows the ‘sleep high, train high’ school of thought and is believed to be logistically the most effective way of conditioning.
+In essence, you are necessarily leading the lifestyle of the local Nepalis for a few days or weeks.

 If it can be afforded, some lowland athletes can opt for setting up a hypoxic tent in their bedrooms where they rest or sleep for the night, while continuing to do their workouts outdoors in a regular way.
 This is a more costly option but applies the concept of ‘training low, sleeping high,’ which has also shown to be beneficial from the point of allowing the body to rest/recover at altitude, rather than being stressed at altitude.

-Being able to move fast up high is not a given: as a lowland dweller, you have to feel the effects of oxygen deprivation first-hand to understand why it is so hard to perform well at altitude for a surprisingly large number of people, even for some natives of Nepal.
-Consistent, well-timed acclimatization and altitude conditioning go a long way to ensuring that at least mentally, if not physically, you are prepared to subject your physiology to the stress.
+Being able to move fast up high is not a given.
+As a lowland dweller, you have to feel the effects of oxygen deprivation first-hand to understand why it is so hard to perform well at altitude for a surprisingly large number of people, even for some natives of Nepal.
+Consistent, appropriate acclimatization and altitude conditioning go a long way to ensuring that at least mentally, if not physically, you are prepared to subject your physiology to the stress.
 It must also be noted that unless you are genetically predisposed (as many highland Nepalis are), altitude conditioning is temporary: spend time away from altitude stimulus, and you will revert back to your new state after a while.